fredgibbs/fredgibbs.github.io/courses/archives-algorithms/index.md

 ## General Workload
-Most of the work is this: You will read usually two articles or book chapters per week (averaging about 40 pages total).
-The general expectation is that you'll post usually one reading or lecture response (~250 words) per week AND post one entry in your learning journal (~800--900 words) for the set of readings for the week.
+Most of the work is this: You will read usually two to three articles or book chapters per week (averaging about 40 pages total).
+You'll occasionally post one reading or lecture response (~250 words) per week and/or one entry in your learning journal (~700 words) covering the set of readings for the week.

 For both kinds of responses, I'll provide a few guiding questions, but these entries are pretty freeform.
-The only requirement is that you show your familiarity with the readings.
+The only requirement is that you show your familiarity with the readings and your reaction to them.
 Sometimes you'll focus on the articles separately; other times you'll be asked to synthesize them and talk about them as a group.
 The questions will be abstract and hypothetical and invite you to draw your own conclusions from the readings.

-There are a few other assignments, too, to break up the monotony of the journal entries.
-Each of them have special instruction pages as listed below.
+There are a few other assignments (~900 words), too, to break up the monotony of the journal entries---you usually don't have anything else due those weeks.
+Each of them have special instruction pages (linked below).
 They are basically fancy journal entries that ask you to apply the readings for that week to a particular exercise.

 The last two weeks of the course we don't read anything new, so you'll have the time to write a few reflection essays that tie course themes together.
 One of these counts as your final, and is due the end of finals week.